-The Mustang Scholarship is awarded to students graduating from high schools located in Dallas County (Texas).
+The Mustang Scholars Program is awarded to students graduating from high schools located in Dallas County (Texas).
 The scholarship specifically seeks to identify talented students from low-socioeconomic backgrounds.

 SMU will select up to ten (10) high school seniors to receive a four-year Mustang Scholarship.
 This is a last-dollar scholarship (combined with other grants and scholarships) to provide full tuition and fees for up to eight consecutive semesters at SMU.
 It is available exclusively to students who meet the eligibility requirements.

 Selection is through a holistic review based on academic and extra-curricular achievement, financial need, and leadership potential as demonstrated throughout high school and in the application and interview process.

 - Graduation from a public, private or charter high school located in Dallas County (Texas)

 - Admission into SMU for the fall semester following high school graduation